spatialos/gdk-for-unity/docs/setup-and-installing.md

 1. Sign up for a  [SpatialOS account](https://improbable.io/get-spatialos).
 2. Set up your machine by installing the prerequisites.
 See the install guide for [Windows](#windows) or [MacOS](#mac).
 3. Clone the UnityGDK repository: `git clone git@github.com:spatialos/UnityGDK.git` or `git clone https://github.com/spatialos/UnityGDK.git`.
-4. Follow the [Build and Deploy](./content/build-and-deploy.md) guide to run the example `Playground` project.
+4. Follow the [quickstart](./content/deploy.md#quickstart-how-to-deploy-the-playground-project) guide to run the example `Playground` project.

 ## Full version